kirenz/course-template/docs/project-description.md

 -   [Windows 10 built-in screen recording functionality](https://www.youtube.com/watch?v=OfPbr1mRDuo)
 -   [Kap for screen recording](https://getkap.co/)

-Once your video is ready, upload the video to Warpwire, then embed the video in an new discussion post on Conversations.
+Once your video is ready, upload the video to Moodle, then embed the video in an new discussion post on the Moodle Forum.

-#### To upload your video to Moodle:

--   Click the Warpwire tab in the course Sakai site.
--   Click the "+" and select "Upload files".
--   Locate the video on your computer and click to upload.
--   Once you've uploaded the video to Warpwire, click to share the video and copy the video's URL.
-You will need this when you post the video in the discussion forum.

-#### To post the video to the discussion forum

--   Click the Presentations tab in the course Sakai site.
--   Click the Presentations topic.
--   Click "Start a new conversation".
--   Make the title "Your Team Name: Project Title".
-For example, "Teaching Team: Our Awesome Presentation".
--   Click the Warpwire icon (between the table and shopping cart icons).
--   Select your video, then click "Insert 1 item."
-This will embed your video in the conversation.
--   Under the video, paste the URL to your video.
--   You're done!

 (presentation-comments)=
 ## Presentation comments